By Rachel Heller

 According to Necessary, the first day of football every year was always something he looked forward to.
 This was all thanks to how Markiewicz approached the day and made it special for the players.

-“I think people underestimate, for the kids involved in not just high school sports but in all aspects of high school activities, the impact that activity is having on their lives at that moment, and the memories that they’re creating,” said Necessary.
+“I think people underestimate, for the kids involved in not just high school sports but in all aspects of high school activities, the impact that activity is having on their lives at that moment, and the memories that they’re creating,” Necessary said.

 Going on 40 years old, Necessary said that he still talks about the memorable moments from football games that occurred during his high school football career.